Grinis Research Intelligence & Technologies

 Vectorised CSDA muon transport with GPU acceleration (2023) [notebook]

-We offer high performance solvers for inverse problems arising in monitoring systems based on hydro-thermo-mechanical-chemical data, but also muography, seismic surveys, gravimetry or inSAR.
+We develop high performance solvers for inverse problems arising in monitoring systems based on hydro-thermo-mechanical-chemical data, but also muography, seismic surveys, gravimetry or inSAR:

 Adjoint Sensitivity Method for Two-Phase Flow Model in Porous Media with Barrier Effect (2023) [notebook]